-The financial statements are general-purpose financial statements, which have been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards, and other authoritative pronouncements of the Australian Accounting Interpretations.
+The financial statements are general-purpose financial statements, which have been prepared in accordance with the requirements of the Corporations Act 2001, Australian Accounting Standards, and other authoritative pronouncements of the Australian Accounting Standards Board and Australian Accounting interpretations.
 The financial statements have also been prepared on a historical cost basis.
 Haranga Resources Limited is a for profit entity for the purpose of preparing the financial statements.
 The presentation currency is Australian dollars.